 The SSAA encompasses in a single document all essential security-related information about a system.
-It includes the product of the steps accomplished in the Definition Phase.
+The "final" SSAA is the product of the activities performed in the first three steps, i.e., documentation, registration, and negotiation.
 As a living document, the SSAA is still subject to updates at every subsequent step prior to accreditation.
 The principal components of the SSAA are:

 - Mission Description and System Identification.
 Much of this can come from the mission needs statement.
 Of interest are the system name and identification, the physical and functional descriptions of the system, and a summary of the system concept of operations. - Description of System Operating Environment.
 This encompasses technical and non-technical context in which the system will be operated, software, and maintenance environments, as well as a threat description. - Description of System Architecture.
-This comprises hardware, software, firmware, interfaces, information flow, and accreditation boundary. - System Security Requirements.
+This comprises hardware, software, firmware, interfaces, information flow, and accreditation boundary. - IT Security System Class.
+There are four levels of certification effort specified in the DITSCAP.
+Level 1 consists of a basic review of security features.
+Level 2 adds to the Level 1 effort some minimal analysis.
+Level 3 requires detailed analysis, and Level 4 requires comprehensive analysis.
+Determination of system class is simplified by a checklist-based scoring system applied to a profile of the target system.
+There are overlaps between adjacent levels, so the Certifier plays a role in ensuring that the appropriate level of effort is adopted. - System Security Requirements.
 These, including national and DoD/DoN requirements, data security requirements, security concept of operations, network connection rules, configuration and change management requirements, and re-accreditation requirements. - Organizations and Resources Required for the C&A Effort.
-This item identifies the principals (PM, DAA, Certifier, User Representative) and sponsoring organization, enumerates staffing and funding requirements, certification team training requirements, describes roles and responsibilities, and identifies any additional organizations or groups whose participation is required. - The DITSCAP Plan (tailored as necessary).
-This includes tailoring specifics, tasks/milestones, the schedule of work, level of effort, and specification of roles and responsibilities. - Appendices containing supporting and/or amplifying documentation (e.g. policy, security concept of operations, etc.).
+This item identifies the principals (PM, DAA, Certifier, User Representative) and sponsoring organization, enumerates staffing and funding requirements, certification team training requirements, describes roles and responsibilities, and identifies any additional organizations or groups whose participation is required.

+- The DITSCAP Plan (tailored as necessary).
+This includes tailoring specifics, tasks/milestones, the schedule of work, level of effort, and specification of roles and responsibilities. - Appendices containing supporting and/or amplifying documentation are also prepared.